by Silvia E. Hines

 Jenny holds Josh’s stare while she thinks about the question.
 She puts her elbows on the table, resting her brow on her two hands, completely covering her eyes.

 “I really don’t know why I’m so angry,” she says.
-“I think I just resent the fact that... that I didn’t know Ben, and she did.
-So even though we’ve shared so much, know so much about each other, I can’t change the fact that we can’t share Ben.”
+“I think I just resent that... that I didn’t know Ben, and she did.
+So even though we’ve shared so much, know so much about each other, we can never share Ben.”

 Josh nods, encouragingly.